Holiday Travel Tips

-’Tis the season to visit loved ones abroad or take a vacation with your family.
-Whether you’re seeking a winter wonderland or escaping subzero temperatures, follow these travel tips to get prepared for a healthy and safe holiday travel season.
+Holiday travel often includes visiting loved ones or taking a vacation.
+Whether you’re seeking a winter wonderland or escaping subzero temperatures, follow these travel tips for a healthy and safe holiday travel season.

 During Your Trip

 Choose safe transportation.
 Always wear a seat belt, and children should ride in car seats.
 Motor vehicle crashes are the leading cause of death among healthy travelers.
 Be alert when crossing the street, especially in countries where people drive on the left side of the road.
 Find out other steps you can take to stay safe on the roads.

 Protect yourself from the sun.
 Apply sunscreen with SPF 15 or higher when traveling.
 Protecting yourself from the sun isn’t just for tropical beaches—you can get a sunburn even if it’s cloudy or cold.
 You are at the highest risk for UV exposure when you are traveling during summer months, near the equator, at high altitudes, or between 10 am to 4 pm.

 When traveling in cold weather or climates, wear warm clothing in several loose layers.

 Consideration for Warm Weather Travel